 Compensation for participation must not exceed an amount that would be reasonable in relation to the input.
-See in addition, the guidance for subsection 19.4

-When market surveys are carried out amongst health authority employees, the exercise should be cleared with the employer.
-It is the responsibility of the Healthcare Professional to ensure that such clearance exists.
+When market surveys are carried out amongst health authority employees, the contract should state that the exercise should be cleared with the employer.

-Where dialogue takes place with external companies on the purchase of planned or completed market surveys, the Member Company should include the condition that the survey be executed in accordance with these Rules and the prevailing guidelines for remuneration
+Where dialogue takes place with external companies on the purchase of planned or completed market surveys, the Member Company should include the condition that the survey be executed in accordance with these Rules and the prevailing guidelines for remuneration.

-Where transfer of values takes place, consideration should be given to Chapter 24 "Transparency regarding the transfer of values from Member Companies to Healthcare Professionals or Healthcare Organisations".
+Where transfer of values takes place, consider chapter regarding the transfer of values from Member Companies.

-CHAPTER 24.
+CHAPTER 23.
 TRANSPARENCY REGARDING TRANSFER OF VALUES

-24.1 Reporting of Transfer of Values (ToVs)
+23.1 Reporting of Transfer of Values (ToVs)

-All member organisations must disclose direct and indirect transfers of value in compliance with the regulations of this chapter.
+Member Companies must disclose all direct and indirect transfers of value to Healthcare Professionals, Healthcare Organizations and Healthcare Professional Associations according to this chapter.

-The Rules apply to all transfers of value to Patient Healthcare Professionals (HCP), Healthcare organisations and Healthcare Professional Association.
-Some of the rules apply to Patient organisations, chapter 25.
+Some of the rules apply to Patient organizations, chapter 24.